bmddota/barebones/README.md

 This library can be used for advanced 3D projectile systems.
 See [ProjectilesReadme.md](https://github.com/bmddota/barebones/blob/source2/ProjectilesReadme.md) for more information.

 ####notifications.lua
 This library can be used to send panorama notifications to individuals/teams/everyone in your game.
-See internals/notificationsExample.lua for examples.
+See [libraries/notifications.lua](https://github.com/bmddota/barebones/blob/source2/game/dota_addons/barebones/scripts/vscripts/libraries/notifications.lua) for usage details and examples.

 ##Internals
 Barebones uses a few internal lua files in order to put together and handle the properties and pseudo-events systems.
 You will likely not have to adjust these files at all.